Breast pain after IUI is normal to be expected. The spike in progesterone and estrogen levels due to IUI medications causes breast pain.

 The early pregnancy breast pain normally lingers for a few days and diminishes over time.
 It may also persist in mild degrees.

-If the breast pain resumes with higher severity and feels unusual, consult your healthcare provider immediately. dont prefere mediaction to stop te breast pain, it is better to avoid such thing after IUI Treatment
+If the breast pain resumes with higher severity and feels unusual, consult your best fertility doctor immediately.
+Do not prefer mediation to stop the breast pain, it is better to avoid such thing after IUI Treatment

 Other Symptoms Indicating IUI Success